MLOPS-G35/Project/reports/README.md

 >
 > Answer:

 We managed to train our model in the cloud using the Google Compute Engine.
 We did this by first creating a Docker image that included all the necessary dependencies, files, and data.
-We then deployed the image to a virtual machine and ran the training process there.
+This helped ensure consistency between local and cloud executions.
+We then deployed the image to a virtual machine and ran the training(classifying) process there.
+The setup also enabled us to test remote execution and resource management.
 It was not required to use Compute Engine to train as our dataset was not large, hence, no extra power was needed.
+However, using the cloud was still valuable for validation and experimentation purposes.

 ## Deployment

 ### Question 23